-- Showcases the Northeast’s most spectacular spring-blooming wildflowers
+- Showcases the most spectacular spring-blooming wildflowers of the northeastern United States and Canada

-- Covers the life histories, lore, and cultural uses of more than 35 species
+- Covers the life histories, lore, and uses of more than 35 species and their relatives

 - Combines the latest scientific research with an easy-to-read style